Desoldering and Solder Removal Techniques: The Ultimate Guide

 Grinding and Scraping

-It’s also used for cleaning after the desolder process.
-Grab a pick, sharp knife, or scraper, and apply slight pressure on the excess solder or solder mask.
+Use a pick, sharp knife, or scraper, and apply slight pressure on the excess solder or solder mask, carefully removing it without harming components or circuits.

 Chemical Stripping

-This technique uses a liquid chemical solvent applied with a brush or swab.
-It’s best to use it to remove solder on copper plates or solder surfaces.
+This technique involves applying a liquid chemical solvent to the solder using a brush or swab.
+It’s ideal for removing solder from copper plates or solder surfaces.

 Microblasting